PePacheco/TMDB-iOS/README.md

 # TMDB-iOS
-An app that conects using HTTP to the TMDB API to display some of their movies.
+An app that conects using HTTP to the TMDB(The Movie Database) API to display some of their movies.

 The app was made using UIKit.